- Church Stage Monitor Buyers Guide

 - 500 W program power handling

-Make your vocals really cut through!
-Rated at 500 watts program and 1,000 watts peak power handling capability, the rugged, trapezoidal PV 12M is built to withstand the rigors of the road.
-The PV 12M can be angled at either 30 or 45 degrees from the floor in addition to being pole mounted.
-This two-way system features a 12" Sheffield Pro 1200+ premium woofer and a 14T 1.4-inch titanium-diaphragm compression driver (no piezos) coupled to a constant-directivity horn with our exclusive Sound...
+Rated at 500 watts program and 1,000 watts peak power handling capability at 98 decibels, the rugged, trapezoidal PV 12M is built to last.
+It has a Sheffield® Pro 1200+™ premium woofer, and a 14T™ 1.4-inch titanium-diaphragm compression driver coupled to a constant-directivity horn.

 Let me know what you eventually choose.
 I would love to hear from you.